A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Convex Model for SSNMF and Recovery Guarantees

 where $\mathbb E$ denotes the expectation. \end{corollary}

 \paragraph{Robustness to outliers}

-Using the median instead of the mean would make the algorithm robust against misclassifications by the clustering procedure, as long as at least half the data points in each cluster correspond to correct vertices.
+Using the median\footnote{In this paper, for simplicity, we use the component-wise median of a set of vectors.
+Other choices would be possible, e.g., the geometric median that minimizes the sum of the $\ell_2$ norm between the median and the set of vectors.} instead of the mean would make the algorithm robust against misclassifications by the clustering procedure, as long as at least half the data points in each cluster correspond to correct vertices.
 In particular, this allows us to deal with outliers, as shown in the following corollary.
 In fact, if using an aggregation technique robust to outliers, such as the median, our convex model can deal with $\min_t p_t$ outliers without any particular pre- or post-processing. \begin{corollary} Let $M = [WH+N, B] \Pi$, where $WH+N$ is as in Theorem~\ref{th:mainth}, $B \in \mathbb{R}^{m \times \ell}$ are outliers with $\ell < \min_t p_t$, and $\Pi$ is a permutation matrix.
 Replacing $\kappa$ in Theorem~\ref{th:mainth} by $\kappa' = \kappa([B, W]) > 0$, will imply that $\mathcal{K}$ identifies the columns of $W$ ($p_t$ copies for $W(:,t)$) and $B$ (1 copy for each).
 Performing any clustering of the columns of $M(:,\mathcal{K})$ that ensures that the columns at a distance less than $2 \epsilon$ are in the same cluster, and defining $\tilde W$ as the median of each cluster guarantees $\|W - \tilde{W} \Pi \|_1 \leq \epsilon$ for some permutation $\Pi'$, since $\min_t p_t$ is larger than the number of outliers. \end{corollary} \begin{proof} This follows directly from Theorem~\ref{th:mainth}.
 One can think of the columns of $B$ as $\ell$ vertices that are not used by any data point.

 \end{proof}

 We will illustrate this robustness with the numerical experiments; see Section~\ref{sec:outliers}, injecting outliers and observing that median aggregation preserves correct recovery whenever at least half of the points in each cluster are inliers.